srsudar/eg/eg/examples/wget.md

 verbose, the command is recommended by the `wget` manual.
 Note that this will only make the top-level page suitable for offline viewing, not all the pages it links to.
-It converts pages to html from dynamically generated pages like .asp or .php (`-E`), allowx the request to access multiple hosts to satisfy resource requirements (`-H`), converts resource links to paths appropriate for local viewing (`-k`), creates files with .orig suffixes if conversions were performed (`-K`), and gets embedded resources (`-p`):
+It converts pages to html from dynamically generated pages like .asp or .php (`-E`), allows the request to access multiple hosts to satisfy resource requirements (`-H`), converts resource links to paths appropriate for local viewing (`-k`), creates files with .orig suffixes if conversions were performed (`-K`), and gets embedded resources (`-p`):